- The Ministry

 - Career Opportunities

-In the natural gas sector, Greece wants to emerge as a transit hub (natural gas pipelines, LNG terminals).
-Of primary importance is the Southern Corridor, which is a major component of the EU’s energy policy.
-This new corridor will be added to the various sources from which the EU obtains its natural gas, thus contributing to strengthening the security and flexibility of its energy supply.
-The Southern Corridor includes the South Caucus Pipeline (SCP), the Trans-Anatolian Pipeline (TANAP), and the Trans-Adriatic Pipeline (TAP), carrying natural gas from the Caspian (Shah Deniz deposit) to the European market (Southern Italy) via Georgia, Turkey, Greece and Albania.
-The final investment decision on the implementation of the TAP was taken in Baku, Azerbaijan, on 17 December 2014.
+In the natural gas sector, Greece aspires to emerge as a transit hub (natural gas pipelines, LNG terminals).
+Of primary importance is the Southern Corridor, which is a major component of the EU’s energy policy, thus contributing to strengthening the security and flexibility of its energy supply.
+The Southern Corridor includes the South Caucus Pipeline (SCP), the Trans-Anatolian Pipeline (TANAP), and the Trans-Adriatic Pipeline (TAP), transferring natural gas from the Caspian (Shah Deniz deposit) to the European market (Southern Italy) via Georgia, Turkey, Greece and Albania.